-Bankruptcy of Plan Sponsor-On December 9, 2002, the Company filed a voluntary petition for relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Northern District of Illinois, Eastern Division.
+of Plan Sponsor-On December 9, 2002, the Company filed a voluntary petition for relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Northern District of Illinois, Eastern Division.
 On February 1, 2006, the Company and its parent UAL Corporation ("UAL") emerged from bankruptcy protection.
 Pursuant to the Plan of Reorganization, Company contributions of shares of UAL common stock and cash contributions resulting from the sale of UAL convertible notes were made to certain Plan participants, as discussed below.

 Equity Distribution-The Bankruptcy Court's approval of the Plan of Reorganization provided certain employees with shares of new UAL stock upon exit from bankruptcy.
 These equity distributions directly reflect the economic contributions that employees of United made during the restructuring.
-Flight Attendant shares were allocated in two groups.
-One-third of the shares were distributed on a per capita basis.
-The remaining two-thirds were distributed based on each eligible employee's Considered Earnings, as defined in the Plan, for the period May 1, 2003 through December 30, 2005, in proportion to the total for all flight attendants for the period.
+The distribution for employees is in direct proport ion to the labor savings each employee group provided during the bankruptcy reorganization process.